Client: Karen Meager, Monkey Puzzle

 Karen’s new approach to Monkey Puzzle’s sales information is now based entirely on what’s relevant for where the customer is in the buying process, as Karen explains… “We’ve re-organised our information process and trained our consultants around the 6 stages of the customer journey (from Awareness to Loyalty) and made sure we have content in place that addresses that.
 We can now work out at which stage of the customer journey someone is and we can give them something we are much more confident is relevant.”

-Karen has been a regular attendee at the Watertight Marketing ‘Lunch and Learn’ events, a monthly lunch hosted by an Accredited Consultant in various locations.
+Karen has been a regular attendee at the Watertight Marketing ‘Lunch and Learn’ events, a monthly lunch hosted by a Certified Practitioner in various locations.
 Karen explains how this helped her… “The book was great, but the lunches helped me to get some sort of order and realise what I should be doing, and why it shouldn’t take up so much of my time.
 That’s what convinced me.
 I still find them hugely valuable and there’s the human side of talking to like minded people.
 It’s really worked for me.”

 Reflecting on the process, Karen feels the benefits have gone beyond achieving commercial objectives as she is receiving recognition from her NLP peers about her approach to marketing.
 “A lot of people in the International NLP leadership group are beginning to read the Watertight Marketing book and talk about it.
 In a way I’ve achieved what I wanted to as we are changing the way we market with the Watertight Marketing ethical approach.”

-To cap a hugely successful year for Monkey Puzzle, Karen was named the ‘Watertight Marketing Business Owner of The Year’ in June 2017, following her success on the Marketing Masterplan training programme for business owners.
+To cap a hugely successful year for Monkey Puzzle, Karen was named the ‘Watertight Marketing Business Owner of The Year’ in June 2017, following her success on the Webschool courses for business owners.

-Reflecting on the course, she adds, “The Marketing Masterplan programme has given me the structure that I needed as a busy business owner to work systematically and confidently through a series of investments, in time and money, that I know will pay us back for years to come.”
+Reflecting on the course, she adds, “The Watertight Marketing process has given me the structure that I needed as a busy business owner to work systematically and confidently through a series of investments, in time and money, that I know will pay us back for years to come.”